iamshaynez/blessing-vip/content/english/pricing/_index.md

   price_per : "month"
   info : "Bring the luck"
   services:
-    - "Blessing Email in Random Timing"
+    - "Blessing Email Every Week"
     - "Experience from Every God in History"
     - "Enjoy the excitement of not knowing whats next luck"
   button: